BabylonJS/Extensions/HtmlMesh/README-npm.md

 Next, create the DOM element for your content.
 This can be any HTML element though most of the time, it should either be a `div` for DOM content in the same app, or an `iframe` for external dom content.
 You should not add this element to your document; `HtmlMesh` will do this for you.
 Set any attribute and style values that you want; however, be advised that the width and height styles will be replaced by the `HtmlMesh`.

 One thing to be aware of is that the way the scale is determined can sometimes result in the elment being larger than the mesh if the mesh has a substantal difference in the world min and max z values.
 If this is the case, you may want to wrap your element in an outer div that is a bit larger with a background color.
 This will ensure that any gaps between the mesh and the element are filled with the background color and the user can access the entire portion of the element that needs to be accessible.
 A future update may add suport for this to `setContent`.

+Create your HtmlMesh instance specifying the id, and an and optionally an options object containing:
+* `captureOnPointerEnter` - Specifies if the HtmlMesh should capture pointer events whenever the pointer is over the mesh.
+Defauts to true.  if false, you wil need to manually capture and release pointer events for the
+HtmlMesh using the `capturePointerEvents` and `releasePointerEvents` methods.
+* `isCanvasOverlay` - Specifies if the mesh is in scene or is an overlay.
+In scene meshes:
+    * can occlude and be occluded by other scene content
+    * require that the scene clear color is transparent
+    * must be opaque
+    * must be rectangular

+    In contrast, overlay meshes:
+    * always render in front of other scene content
+    * can be semi-transparent
+    * can be non-rectangular
+    * are most commonly used to attach HTML content to a mesh in the scene without having to handle projection and transformations yourself

 Finally, call `setContent` passing in the element and the mesh width and height in BabylonJS units.
 Be advised that any scaling done after `setContent` will not be preserved on the next call to `setContent`.
 You should grab any scaling you want preserved and pass the scale values through `setContent`.
 See [Scaling `HtmlMesh` Instances](#scaling-htmlmesh-instances) for an expalantion on why this is the case.
 You can set attributes and styles after calling `setContent` using a query selector on the id.
 The `HtmlMesh` can be positioned, oriented, parented, shown or hidden like any other mesh.
 You can even use pointer drag behavior and gizmos to allow users to position and move the mesh, subject to the caveats of scaling below.